"The Dark Clouds at Work: How to Manage Depressed Staff in the Workplace Whilst Increasing Morale & Productivity"

 Over the last few years, I have seen an increasing number of people becoming depressed at work.
 Maybe it was work that caused the problem, or maybe it was life itself or maybe it was a combination of problems, but the issue remains …depression occurs… and it can be debilitating, not only for the person, but for the company or team where productivity drops and morale plummets.

 "I have personal experience of how depression can affect people at all levels of business, including the very top, sometimes without them even realizing they have it.
 As a professional speaker, motivator, business owner and writer, I believe Dr. Cross' book should not only be up there in the 'must haves' of every business owner's bookshelf, but actually in their hands - reading it."

 Phil Gosling, Disley, United Kingdom, Author of Success Engineering, www.success-engineering.com

 At last, this is a practical "how-to" book for those in the workplace.
 Depression is a mental health illness and for many bosses and work friends, it can be a confusing and unsettling experience where many feel overwhelmed and somewhat at a loss.
 This book shows you how to deal with it.

-Your investment for this book is US$24.
+Your investment for this audiobook is US$9.
 Plus you get the entire book professionally narrated for you in MP3 format, so you can listen in the car or on your ipod.